A patchy-particle 3-dimensional octagonal quasicrystal: Methods

-To simulate the patchy particles, we use a modified Lennard-Jones potential where the attractive component is modulated by angular and torsional factors such that the full attractive interaction is only obtained if interacting patches point directly at each other and the particles have the correct relative orientation \cite{Wilber07,Wilber09b,Tracey19}.
-The simulations were performed with a GPU-enabled Monte Carlo algorithm \cite{Anderson13}.
-The full form of the potential, the particle designs and further details about the simulations are given in the Supplementary Information.
+To simulate the patchy particles, we use a modified Lennard-Jones potential where the attractive component is modulated by angular and torsional factors such that the full attractive interaction is only obtained if interacting patches point directly at each other and the particles have the correct relative orientation.\cite{Wilber07,Wilber09b,Tracey19} The specific form of the interactions between the patchy particles is the same as in Refs.\ \onlinecite{Wilber09b,Tracey19}.
+The interaction is based on a cut-and-shifted Lennard-Jones potential $V_\mathrm{LJ}^\prime$ where